There are many different learning and development opportunities for the adult social care sector and many different ways to keep the costs low.

-A structured method of small groups coming together to work on real problems for individuals, teams & organisations.
+A structured method of small groups coming together to work on real problems for individuals, teams and organisations.
 It allows participants to explore, test and learn from ideas and actions.
-You can find out more about action learning here.

 Virtual reality and augmented reality